JuliaLang/julia/README.md

 <a name="Uninstalling-Julia"/>
 ## Uninstalling Julia

 Julia does not install anything outside the directory it was cloned into.
 Julia can be completely uninstalled by deleting this directory.
+Julia packages are installed in `~/.julia` by default, and can be uninstalled by deleting `~/.julia`.

 <a name="Platform-Specific-Notes"/>
 ## Platform-Specific Build Notes